Handy Tips for using LabColor Dyes & FAQ

 Do you sell just the FD&C and D&C powdered colors?
 I don't want to pay to ship water.

 No, we do not sell the straight powders.
-What we do offer are very concentrated 10 ml or 20 ml sizes.
+What we do offer are very concentrated small, large or jumbo sizes.
 You can either use these incredibly concentrated liquids directly into your cold process soap or dilute them in distilled water.
-Our colorants formulary is based on the mixed color batches (you mix the 10 ml size in 8 ounces of water).
+Our colorants formulary is based on the mixed color batches (you mix the small size in 8 ounces of water).
 The reason your colors are pre-mixed in a small amount of distilled water is simple:less mess for you.
 Working with FD&C colors is an incredible mess.
 This system is easy to use and clean up after.

 How do I know what exact shade I will get when making a batch of soap?